Six things a recruiter expects of you during your Orange job interview

 Bruno – Recruiting consultant:

-Where you’re looking, how much attention you’re paying, the way you sit.
-Simple things, but we all notice them.
-At Orange, we want to hire colleagues and personalities whose values align with our own.
+Eye contact, focus, posture..
+Simple things, but these are the first things we notice.
+At Orange, we want to hire people whose values align with our own.
 We’re careful to see how you act and how determined and authentic you are.

 But there’s no need to play a role.
 You’ve already got what it